 She became a Tissue Viability specialist nurse in 2006 and, subsequently the Lead Tissue Viability Specialist Nurse job in 2008.
 Joanna then went on to complete an MSc in Wound Healing and Tissue Repair from the University of Cardiff in 2018 and also became a Tissue Viability Society trustee.
 Since 2020 she has been the senior lecturer for Tissue Viability at Birmingham City University.
 Her particular interests are in prevention and management of pressure ulcers and surgical site infection.

-Presentation at The Society of Tissue Viability 2022 Conference
+Workshop at The Society of Tissue Viability 2023 Conference

 Different debriding techniques – practical workshop